Georges034302/FSD_Java/bin/lecture9/Instructions.md

   * a file name "game.data"
   * a File object
 * Game has a default constructor
-* Game has the method ‘setup’ to check if the file "game.data" exist.
+* Game has the method 'setup' to check if the file "game.data" exist.
 If the file does not exist, the method should create "game.data" in the correct application directory
 * Game has the method 'play' to start a new game with 10 players as follows:
   * the method should remember the last game player number and start from the next
   * the method should only show the current game